 Ref Controls Specified by SugarCRM Testing Performed by Linford & Company Results of Testing 7.9 SugarCRM deploys antimalware software on all workstations that can access the production environment, and the software monitors the behavior of software executing on the hosts.
 For a sample of workstations, inspected workstation configurations and noted that antimalware software was installed and monitored.
 No exceptions noted.
 7.10 SugarCRM applies critical security patches to user workstations when necessary.
 Patching needs are identified via continuous monitoring agents.
 For a sample of workstations, inspected the workstation configurations and noted that the workstations were current on operating system patching and continuously monitored.
 No exceptions noted.
-7.11 SugarCRM platform production servers are kept up to date on patching, and patching needs are identified via continuous monitoring agents.
+7.11 SugarCRM platform production servers are kept up to date on patching and patching needs are identified via continuous monitoring agents.
 For a sample of SugarCRM platform production servers, inspected the patch status and noted that the servers were each up to date on patching and continuously monitored in real-time.
 No exceptions noted.
 7.12 SugarCRM continuously executes external vulnerability scans against the SugarCRM platform and infrastructure to identify potential system vulnerabilities.
 Inspected the internal and external vulnerability scans executed upon the SugarCRM platform environments and noted that internal and external vulnerability scans were performed.
 No exceptions noted.
-7.13 SugarCRM scans the custom code base for security flaws within the SugarCRM platform.
-Inspected the most recent scans generated by the code scanning tools for each application in the SugarCRM platform and noted that the SugarCRM platform code base was scanned for security vulnerabilities and issues identified were remediated.
+Inspected the Vulnerability Infrastructure tracking report and a sample Jira ticket and noted that SugarCRM was tracking vulnerabilities through resolution.
 No exceptions noted.